 The penalty for breaching the regulations is a fine of up to £5,000 or up to 6 months in prison.
 Such offences can also be dealt with through on-the-spot fines of £90.

-Anyone hosting a private party or setting off fireworks could also face civil action if a guest is injured by a firework or the bonfire.
+Anyone hosting a private firework display or who is setting off fireworks could also face civil action if a guest is injured by a firework or the bonfire.

 And of course there’s the potential distress to our pets.